sHarshil-Shah/DockerProject/README.md

 3. Go to docker-compose.yml
 4. run docker-compose run

 Whole environment will be set up on its own.
-Downloading of dependencies will be done if required, and then one can check http://hostip:8081 to go to wordpress blogsite.
+Downloading of dependencies will be done if required, and then one can check http://<hostip>:8081 to go to wordpress blogsite.

+hostip  can be get via ipconfig on Windows or ifconfig on Llinux hosts.